Submissions

 • If the research detailed in the text involved human participants, the Author(s) complied with the applicable ethical and legal obligations for their countries, including approvals from appropriate institutional review boards (IRBs).
 IRB approval should be indicated in the methods section, or elsewhere (e.g., a footnote).
 Author(s) understand their professional obligation to maintain notes and data sets for a minimum of three years after publication.

-• The First Author of the manuscript agrees to participate as a reviewer for EPAA/AAPE, especially if the manuscript is accepted.
+• The first author of the manuscript agrees to participate as a reviewer for EPAA/AAPE, especially if the manuscript is accepted.

 • Author(s) confirm that there are no conflicts of interest to report.